Proper nutrition for diseases of the nervous system. Muscular dystrophy

 Dyspeptic disorders.

-In most observations, the child's body weight is reduced, but its increase is also possible.
-The degree of weight loss can be different up to a sharp lag.
-With water retention in the body, weight gain is possible.
-With this pathology, children are lethargic, inactive, the reaction to what is happening is reduced, defensive forces organism.
+In most observations, the child’s body weight is reduced, but it is also possible that it may increase.
+The degree of weight loss can vary, up to a sharp lag.
+When water is retained in the body, weight gain is possible.
+With this pathology, children are lethargic, inactive, the reaction to what is happening is reduced, reduced protective forces body.
 They are prone to developing various infections: pustular diseases skin, acute respiratory diseases; pneumonia.
 There are signs of vitamin deficiency.
 The function of the gastrointestinal tract is impaired.
-The stool is delayed or quickened, its color, reaction and consistency change.
+The stool is delayed or increased in frequency, its color, reaction and consistency change.

-Severe forms of intrauterine malnutrition are divided into four clinical forms: neuropathic, non-dystrophic, neuroendocrine and encephalopathic.
-The neuropathic form is characterized by an increase in the excitability of the child, a sleep disorder, and a shortening of sleep time.
-The manifestation of malnutrition is not pronounced, develops after birth, is persistent.
-In the neurodystrophic form, the leading symptom is a persistent lag in weight.
-The neuroendocrine form is diagnosed by a persistent lag in weight and height.
-At the birth of the physique, a type of pituitary dwarfism is noted.
-Sometimes symptoms associated with impaired function are determined, the form is manifested by severe malnutrition of the III degree, anorexia, a significant lag in psychomotor development.
+Severe forms of intrauterine hypotrophy are divided into four clinical forms: neuropathic, non-dystrophic, neuroendocrine and encephalopathic.
+The neuropathic form is characterized by increased excitability of the child, sleep disturbance, and shortened sleep time.
+The manifestation of malnutrition is not pronounced, develops after birth, and is persistent.
+In the neurodystrophic form, the leading symptom is persistent weight loss.
+The neuroendocrine form is diagnosed by persistent retardation in weight and height.
+At birth, a type of pituitary dwarfism is noted.
+Sometimes symptoms associated with dysfunction are identified; the form is manifested by severe malnutrition of the third degree, anorexia, and a significant lag in psychomotor development.

-Depending on the combination of signs of dystrophy, the nature of skin changes, its color, and weight deficit, three variants of intrauterine dystrophy of newborns (Clifford) are distinguished: Clifford I - skin maceration; Clifford II and III - maceration of the skin, its yellow color is combined with hypotrophy of varying degrees.
+Depending on the combination of signs of dystrophy, the nature of skin changes, its color, weight deficiency, three variants of intrauterine dystrophy of newborns (Clifford) are distinguished: Clifford I - maceration of the skin; Clifford II and III – maceration of the skin, its yellow color is combined with varying degrees of hypotrophy.
 The syndrome occurs during post-term pregnancy due to complex dysfunction of the placenta.

 A. Gaucher disease

-Wall fatty degeneration blood vessels(mesenchymal lipidosis) underlies atherosclerosis.
+Fatty degeneration of the walls blood vessels(mesenchymal lipidosis) underlies atherosclerosis.

-Carbohydrate dystrophy of cells and tissues refers to a violation of the metabolism of polysaccharides, mucopolysaccharides and glycoproteins.
-The most common disorders of glycogen polysaccharide metabolism.
-They are especially pronounced in diabetes mellitus, when tissue glycogen stores are sharply reduced, and in glycogenoses, characterized by excessive deposition of glycogen (storage disease) in the liver, heart, kidneys, and skeletal muscles.
+Carbohydrate dystrophy of cells and tissues concerns a violation of the metabolism of polysaccharides, mucopolysaccharides and glycoproteins.
+The most common disorder is glycogen polysaccharide metabolism.
+They are especially pronounced in diabetes mellitus, when tissue glycogen reserves sharply decrease, and in glycogenosis, characterized by excessive glycogen deposition (storage diseases) in the liver, heart, kidneys, and skeletal muscles.

-Mineral dystrophies usually have a mixed character: the metabolism of potassium, calcium, iron and copper is disturbed.
-An increase in the amount of potassium in the blood and tissues is observed in Addison's disease, potassium deficiency explains the occurrence of a hereditary disease - periodic paralysis.
-Calcium metabolism disorders - calcification, calcareous degeneration, or tissue calcification, are characterized by the precipitation of lime in the tissues in the form of dense masses; There are metastatic (calcareous metastases), dystrophic (petrification) and metabolic (calcareous gout) tissue calcification.
-Iron is found mainly in hemoglobin, and the morphology of its metabolic disorders is associated with hemoglobinogenic pigments - chromoproteins.
-In violation of copper metabolism, hepatocerebral dystrophy can occur, in which copper is deposited in the liver, kidneys, brain, and cornea.
+Mineral dystrophies usually have a mixed nature: the metabolism of potassium, calcium, iron and copper is disrupted.
+An increase in the amount of potassium in the blood and tissues is observed with Addison's disease; potassium deficiency explains the occurrence of a hereditary disease - periodic paralysis.
+Disorders of calcium metabolism - calcinosis, calcareous degeneration, or tissue calcification, are characterized by the precipitation of lime in the tissues in the form of dense masses; There are metastatic (calcareous metastases), dystrophic (petrification) and metabolic (calcareous gout) tissue calcification.
+Iron is contained mainly in hemoglobin, and the morphology of disorders of its metabolism is associated with hemoglobinogenic pigments - chromoproteins.
+If copper metabolism is impaired, hepatocerebral dystrophy may occur, in which copper is deposited in the liver, kidneys, brain, and cornea.

-B. Skin dystrophy- a pathological process that occurs in connection with a metabolic disorder and is characterized by the appearance in cells or an interstitial substance of metabolic products that have been changed quantitatively and qualitatively.
-These changes are often referred to as skin degeneration.
+B. Skin dystrophy– a pathological process that occurs in connection with metabolic disorders and is characterized by the appearance in cells or interstitial substance of metabolic products that are changed quantitatively and qualitatively.
+The term “skin degeneration” is often applied to these changes.

-Causes metabolic disorders leading to the development of skin dystrophy are diverse: chronic inflammation, allergic and infectious factors, intoxication, circulatory disorders, malnutrition, hypovitaminosis, diseases of the endocrine glands, malformations, etc.
+Reasons metabolic disorders, leading to the development of skin dystrophy, are varied: chronic inflammation, allergic and infectious factors, intoxication, circulatory disorders, malnutrition, hypovitaminosis, diseases of the endocrine glands, developmental defects, etc.

-Skin dystrophies can be systemic or local, congenital or acquired.
+Skin dystrophies can be systemic or local in nature, congenital or acquired.

-Skin dystrophy can be an independent nosological unit, as well as a symptom of any disease.
+Skin dystrophy can be an independent nosological entity, as well as a symptom of a disease.
 With eczema, dermatitis and other diseases, vacuolization of the epithelium develops (vacuolar degeneration, or degeneration).
 For some viral diseases skin (chickenpox, herpes zoster) ballooning dystrophy is observed.
-Horny degeneration is noted in squamous cell skin cancer, Darier's disease.
-With lichen planus, the epithelium undergoes colloidal degeneration.
-In the connective tissue of the skin, mucous degeneration can occur, in which collagen fibers turn into a semi-liquid substance, observed with skin myxedema, myxoma.
-Piamenic dystrophy occurs in skin cancer, a peculiar and progressive disorganization of the connective tissue is observed in the skin with collagenoses (phases of mucoid swelling, fibrinoid and sclerosis).
-Lime degeneration of the skin occurs with injuries, scleroderma and tumors.
+Horny dystrophy is observed in squamous cell skin cancer and Darier's disease.
+In lichen planus, the epithelium undergoes colloid degeneration.
+In the connective tissue of the skin, mucous dystrophy may occur, in which collagen fibers turn into a semi-liquid substance, observed with skin myxedema, myxoma.
+Piamenian dystrophy occurs in skin cancer; a peculiar and progressive disorganization of connective tissue is observed in the skin during collagenosis (phases of mucoid swelling, fibrinoid and sclerosis).
+Calcareous skin degeneration occurs with injuries, scleroderma and tumors.

-If dystrophic changes in the skin are not a consequence of previous pathological processes, but occur primarily, then such pathological processes considered as independent nosological forms of skin diseases.
-They can be congenital and acquired.
+If dystrophic changes in the skin are not a consequence of previous pathological processes, but arise primarily, then such pathological processes are considered as independent nosological forms of skin diseases.
+They can be congenital or acquired.

-Allocate hyperelastic skin of Unna (Ehlers-Danlos syndrome) - congenital disorder development of collagen structures, characterized by a sharp extensibility of normal-looking skin.
-In this case, the retracted skin quickly returns to its original position.
+There is hyperelastic skin of Unna (Ehlers-Danlos syndrome) - congenital disorder development of collagen structures, characterized by sharp extensibility of normal-looking skin.
+In this case, the pulled skin quickly returns to its original position.
 Hyperelastic skin is the main symptom of desmogenesis imperfecta.
-It should be differentiated from flaccid skin - a congenital anomaly of the connective tissue.
+It should be differentiated from flabby skin - a congenital abnormality of connective tissue.
 In contrast to hyperelastic skin, flaccid skin is stretched and hyperplastic, hanging down in large, flabby and wrinkled folds.
-Sometimes this anomaly is combined with weakness of the ligamentous apparatus, growth retardation and mental retardation.
+Sometimes this anomaly is combined with ligamentous weakness, growth retardation and mental retardation.

-Senile dystrophy of the skin is a phenomenon of age-related involution that begins at the age of about 50 years.
+Senile skin dystrophy is a phenomenon of age-related involution that begins at the age of about 50 years.

-Hyperkeratosis, parakeratosis, focal acanthosis, hyperpigmentation develop in the epidermis.
-In the papillary layer of the dermis - the accumulation of basophilic fibrous, granular and lumpy mass - a consequence of the destruction of collagen.
-There are also hyaline, colloid, myloid dystrophy.
+Hyperkeratosis, parakeratosis, focal acanthosis, and hyperpigmentation develop in the epidermis.
+In the papillary layer of the dermis there is an accumulation of basophilic fibrous, granular and lumpy masses - a consequence of collagen destruction.
+Hyaline, colloid, and myloid dystrophies also occur.

-Senile skin dystrophy is manifested by keratosis in the form of raised yellowish-brown plaques with a rough surface or papillomatous growths with a brown warty surface.
-The skin becomes dry, rough, rough, yellow, sometimes with a slight sheen of the surface, with atrophic and pigmented spots and basaliomas.
-Unaltered areas of the skin are also observed.
+Senile skin dystrophy manifests itself as keratosis in the form of raised yellowish-brown plaques with a rough surface or papillomatous growths with a warty brown surface.
+The skin becomes dry, rough, rough, yellow in color, sometimes with a slight sheen to the surface, with atrophic and pigmented spots and basal cell carcinomas.
+Unchanged areas of skin are also observed.

-The skin of sailors and farmers has a reddish-brown color, thickened, rough, covered with pigment spots, with foci of keratosis and atrophy.
+The skin of sailors and farmers has a reddish-brown color, thickened, rough, covered with pigment spots, with areas of keratosis and atrophy.

-Diffuse elastoma is formed in elderly men, less often in young men.
-On the skin of the face, mainly in the area of the cheeks and near the eyes, a sharply delimited diffuse plaque of a soft consistency appears, covered with wrinkled skin with papular rashes and multiple punctate depressions formed by dilated openings of the hair follicles (reminiscent of the surface of a lemon).
+Diffuse elastoma is formed in older men, less often in young men.
+On the skin of the face, mainly in the cheek area and near the eyes, a sharply demarcated diffuse plaque of soft consistency appears, covered with wrinkled skin with papular rashes and multiple pinpoint depressions formed by dilated openings of the hair follicles (reminiscent of the surface of a lemon).

-G. Gialoma- accumulation in the skin of a homogeneous colloidal mass with a thickening of elastic fibers.
+G. Gialoma– accumulation in the skin of a homogeneous colloidal mass with thickening of elastic fibers.

-On open areas of the body, mainly on the face and neck, multiple nodules appear, resembling thickened skin cysts containing a jelly-like mass.
-Skin elastoidosis is observed in elderly men, nodular, cystic, comedonal, colloidal degeneration of the skin.
-At histological examination note swelling, homogenization, interlacing of elastic fibers, comedones, follicular cysts, inflammatory infiltrates around the dilated vessels of the dermis.
+On open areas of the body, mainly on the face and neck, multiple nodules appear, resembling cysts of thickened skin containing a jelly-like mass.
+Skin elastoidosis is observed in older men: nodular, cystic, comedonal, colloidal dystrophy of the skin.
+At histological examination swelling, homogenization, interweaving of elastic fibers, comedones are noted, follicular cysts, inflammatory infiltrates around dilated vessels of the dermis.

-This pathology is characterized by dense nodules (cysts), comedones against the background of thickened, wrinkled red skin.
-Pathology is localized on the back of the head, auricles, in the temporal region.
+This pathology is characterized by dense nodules (cysts) and comedones against the background of thickened, wrinkled, red skin.
+The pathology is localized on the back of the head, ears, and temporal region.
 It is observed in older, obese men.

-Amyloid degeneration of the skin develops in a small area (local amyloidosis) and may be a manifestation of general amyloidosis.
+Amyloid skin dystrophy develops in a small area (local amyloidosis) and can be a manifestation of general amyloidosis.

 2. Treatment

 As for the treatment of dystrophy in adults and the elderly, it is most often symptomatic.
-The treatment of dystrophy in young children is given especially close attention, and it is built taking into account the type of dystrophy, the etiological factor, the severity, the time of occurrence and the period during the course of the disease.
-Treatment should be complex, continuous (until recovery), and diet therapy should be one of its mandatory components.
-In mild cases of malnutrition associated with quantitative underfeeding, the appointment of a sufficient amount of food in addition to supplementary feeding can solve the problem of curing the child.
-If a deficiency of proteins or fats is detected, an appropriate correction of the diet is carried out.
+Particular attention is paid to the treatment of dystrophy in young children, and it is based on the type of dystrophy, etiological factor, severity, time of occurrence and period during the course of the disease.
+Treatment should be comprehensive, continuous (until recovery), and one of its mandatory components should be diet therapy.
+In mild cases of dystrophy associated with quantitative underfeeding, the administration of a sufficient amount of food in addition to supplementary feeding can solve the issue of curing the child.
+If a deficiency of proteins or fats is detected, the diet is adjusted accordingly.

-Food for a young child is not only a source of energy necessary for the formation of heat and the functioning of organs and tissues, but also a plastic material necessary for a growing child's body for metabolic processes, specific and nonspecific resistance child's body to environmental influences.
+Food for a young child is not only a source of energy necessary for heat generation and the functioning of organs and tissues, but also a plastic material necessary for the growing child’s body for metabolic processes, specific and nonspecific resistance child's body to environmental influences.

-Rational nutrition of children is the most important factor in their life, without which proper development child is impossible.
-The food of the child must meet the needs of his body and correspond to the physiological capabilities.
+Rational nutrition of children is the most important factor in their lives, without which proper development child is impossible.
+The child’s food must satisfy the needs of his body and correspond to his physiological capabilities.

-The amount of protein in food is special meaning for early childhood development.
+The amount of protein in food is special meaning for the development of an early child.
 A decrease in protein in the diet quickly leads to growth retardation and mental development.
-Protein is an essential ingredient!
-And the minimum of proteins in the diet can not be limited.
-They must be administered with the child's food in the optimal amount.
+Protein is an essential substance!
+And you can’t limit yourself to a minimum of proteins in your diet.
+They must be administered with the child’s food in optimal quantities.

 The need for proteins depends on the age of the child and his characteristics.
-With natural feeding at the age of 3–4 months, children should receive 2–2.5 g of protein per 1 kg of body weight.
-This is usually met by human milk protein.
-In this case, not only the absolute number of amino acids matters, but also their ratio.
+When breastfed at the age of 3–4 months, children should receive 2–2.5 g of protein per 1 kg of body weight.
+This is usually satisfied by human milk protein.
+In this case, not only the absolute amount of amino acids matters, but also their ratio.
 The ratio of casein to albumin in human milk is 0.6:1, and in cow's milk it is 5.6:1.

 Text provided by LitRes LLC.

-You can safely pay for the book bank card Visa, MasterCard, Maestro, from account mobile phone, from a payment terminal, in the MTS or Svyaznoy salon, via PayPal, WebMoney, Yandex.Money, QIWI Wallet, bonus cards or in another way convenient for you.
+You can pay for your book safely by bank card Visa, MasterCard, Maestro, from account mobile phone, from a payment terminal, in an MTS or Svyaznoy salon, via PayPal, WebMoney, Yandex.Money, QIWI Wallet, bonus cards or any other method convenient for you.

 CATEGORIES